healthchecks/healthchecks/templates/docs/api.md

 `GET SITE_ROOT/api/v1/checks/<unique_key>`

 Returns a JSON representation of a single check.
-Accepts either check's UUID or the `unique_key` (a field derived from UUID, and returned by API responses when using the read-only API key) as an identifier.
+Accepts either check's UUID or the `unique_key` (a field derived from UUID and returned by API responses when using the read-only API key) as an identifier.

 ### Response Codes